1Hive/time-lock-app/docs/technical-documentation.md

 ## Lock.sol

 `Lock.sol` is an Aragon [forwarder](https://hack.aragon.org/docs/forwarding-intro).
-By granting the lock app a permission like `Create Votes` the user will be prompted and required to lock tokens before the user's intent can be forwarded.
+By granting the time lock app a permission like `Create Votes` the user will be prompted and required to lock tokens before the user's intent can be forwarded.

 ### Solidity Version